 (Wikipedia)

-WordPress has only 1,149 employees across 72 countries.
+WordPress has only 1,464 employees across 80 countries.
 This is only a fraction of the number of employees other big companies have.
-For example, Google has 60,000.

 The platform’s community of developers, contributors, and WordCamp organizers is what makes this open-source platform more usable.
 Currently, WordPress stats indicate there are nearly 250,000 active members and over 840 meetup groups globally.